heyaitzskull/Random_Meal_Generator/README.md

 - [x] Multiple types of attributes are clickable and can be added to the ban list
 - [x] Users can see a stored history of their previously displayed  results from this session
-  - A dedicated section of the application displays all the previous images/attributes seen before
+  - A dedicated section of the application displays all the previous meals before
   - Each time the API call button is clicked, the history updates with the newest API result

 ## Video Walkthrough